Mayo Clinic Health System: History

-In the early 1990s, Mayo Clinic decided to form a system of clinics and hospitals in response to the growth of managed care.
+In the early 1990s, Mayo Clinic formed a system of clinics and hospitals in response to the growth of managed care.
 The organization was initially called Mayo Health System when it was founded in 1992.
 The first groups to join were the Decorah Clinic in Decorah, Iowa, followed by Wisconsin-based Midelfort Clinic and Luther Hospital.
 Joining Mayo Health System allowed the facilities to offer services previously unavailable in the area, such as adding a cardiovascular surgery center to Luther Hospital.
 By 1995, the health system had 11 clinics and hospitals.
-That year, the Skemp clinic and St. Francis Hospital in La Crosse, Wisconsin joined Mayo Health System as Franciscan Skemp health care.
+That year, the Skemp clinic and St. Francis Hospital in La Crosse, Wisconsin, joined Mayo Health System as Franciscan Skemp health care.

 By 1999, the health system had affiliates in 55 communities.
 In 2011, the organization changed its name and the name of its affiliates to Mayo Clinic Health System.
 By 2012, the health system had 70 locations and reported seeing 500,000 patients annually.

 Prathibha Varkey was named president of Mayo Clinic Health System in 2021; she succeeded Bobbie Gostout.
 Varkey was the first woman of color to lead the organization.

-During the COVID-19 pandemic, the organization saw telehealth appointments increase from four percent of all appointments to 85 percent.
+During the COVID-19 pandemic, the organization saw telehealth appointments increase from 4 percent of all appointments to 85 percent.
 By May 2021, the organization said telehealth appointments had lowered to 20 percent.

 Mayo Clinic Health System opened its first mobile clinic in June 2021 in Southern Minnesota, as a way to provide care in rural locations where permanent clinics were not financially viable.
 The organization used a 39-foot commercial vehicle for the clinic, which includes two exam rooms as well as a laboratory.
 The clinic is also equipped with wireless internet, so patients in areas with limited internet access can use the facility to attend telemedicine appointments.
 By February 2022, the mobile clinic had seen 1,000 people.

 Also in 2021, the health system introduced a program called Mayo Clinic Advanced Care at Home, which allows some surgery patients to spend more of their recovery at home.
 The program includes setting up remote monitoring equipment that allows medical staff to monitor the patient's condition.
 Nurses and paramedics who are available in case of emergency also visit the patients to administer medicine.
 The program was created in part to free up bed space amid the COVID-19 pandemic, but the organization said it expected to continue offering at-home recovery beyond the pandemic.

 In January 2022, 700 members of the organization's nursing staff signed a petition demanding that it address staff shortages and increase compensation for nurses.
 In its response, the organization noted that like other hospitals and clinics, it was experiencing challenges maintaining staffing levels due to the pandemic.
 The organization requested assistance from the Wisconsin National Guard in late 2021.
 In early 2022, soldiers were deployed to fulfill the work of nursing and patient care assistants through March 2022.